 Regulation of HIV transcription elongation.
 HIV provirus is regulated at the level of transcription and involves changes in transcription initiation, chromatin organization and elongation.
 In particular, transcription elongation has been demonstrated to be a limiting step for HIV expression and overcoming this block is the primary activity of the viral factor Tat, which through the recruitment of P-TEFb to the LTR, post-translationally modifies RNA polymerase II and associated factors to increase processive transcription.
 Whether this initial lack of RNA polymerase II processivity represents proximal paused RNA polymerase II, premature termination, or both has not been resolved.
 Recent work from our lab shows that negative elongation factor NELF and the transcription termination factor Pcf11 repress HIV transcription.
 We hypothesize that the coordinate control of RNA Polymerase II activity and premature transcription termination coupled with chromatin changes create key check-points for HIV transcription that directly contributes to proviral transcriptional latency.
 In addition, we posit that there are cellular signals that extinguish HIV expression by inducing promoter proximal pausing and premature termination.
 Using a receptor tyrosine kinase that represses HIV expression, we are mapping signaling pathways that are upstream of transcription initiation, elongation and termination.
 Understanding the regulation of HIV transcription elongation will provide novel cellular targets for controlling and purging HIV in different cellular reservoirs.

-- Assistant Dean, Boston University School of Medicine, Division of Graduate Medical Sciences
+- Assistant Dean, Oral Health Sciences, Boston University School of Medicine, Graduate Medical Sciences

 - Associate Professor, Microbiology, Boston University School of Medicine